Immigrant InvestImmigrant Invest

 Permanent residence by investment in Malta

-The Malta Permanent Residence Programme (MPRP) offers a unique opportunity for non-EU, non-EEA, and non-Swiss citizens to establish roots in the heart of the Mediterranean.
+The Malta Permanent Residence Programme, MPRP, offers a unique opportunity for non-EU, non-EEA, and non-Swiss citizens to establish roots in the heart of the Mediterranean.

-Under this program, investors can secure permanent residency for life by purchasing or renting real estate, paying state fees, and making charitable donations to non-governmental organisations.
-They also confirm that they have a capital of €500,000, at least €150,000 of which must be financial assets.
+Under this programme, investors can secure permanent residence for life by purchasing or renting real estate, paying state fees, and making charitable donations to non-governmental organisations.
+They also confirm that they have a capital of at least:

 Expenses on Malta’s PR by investment